Cerapter/naon/README.md

 Further, the server sends back a similarly built packet, however, it may modify it in some ways.
-For example, some servers may filter out delays, or play jokes on the user's text messages (think disemvoweling and shaking).
+For example, some servers may filter out delays, or play jokes on the user's text messages (think disemvowelling and shaking).

 [*Back to TOC*][toc]